aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/interact/index.md

-# Connect, Load Data and Auto Scale
+# Connect to the DB Cluster and Load Data

 This lab will walk you through the process of connecting to the DB cluster you have just created, and using the cluster for the first time.
-At the end you will test out how Aurora read replica auto scaling works in practice using a load generator script.
+You will also load an initial data set from Amazon S3.

 This lab contains the following tasks:

 1. Connect to the DB cluster
 2. Load an initial data set from S3
-3. Run a read-only workload

 This lab requires the following prerequisites: